-Volunteering in Poole ParkSeeding, Planting, Gardening, Litter Picking, Guiding Visitors - can you help?
+Volunteering in Poole ParkGardening, Litter Picking, Events, Guiding Visitors - can you help?

 No experience necessary.
 All tools are provided, just bring suitable footwear and old clothing.
 We work and meet at different parts of the park depending on the task that day so please contact Toni Powell for details (contact information below).